What we do

 Cardiology

 Cardiac arrhythmias and murmurs are common in the athletic horse.
-Our team can assist you with the assessment including exercising evaluation, implications on your horse’s athletic abilities and limitations, and treatment.
+Our team can assist with the cardiac assessment including echocardiogram (ultrasound of the heart) and exercising cardiac evaluation.
+We specialize in assessing the implications of heart conditions for your horse’s specific needs and in a pre-purchase examination.
+Find out more about the Cardiology service.

 Regenerative Medicine (PRP, APS, Stem Cell)